awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-su-tag.md

    Note the name of a parameter that you want to tag\.

-1. Execute the following command to tag a parameter\.
+1. Run the following command to tag a parameter\.

    ```
    aws ssm add-tags-to-resource --resource-type "Parameter" --resource-id "the_parameter_name" --tags "Key=a key, for example Environment,Value=a value, for example TEST"